Skip to content

 • A domain name for your OpenVidu deployment pointing to the machine where the proxy server is running.
 In this guide, we will use openvidu.example.io.

-• Optionally (but recommended), you need an additional domain name pointing to the proxy machine where the proxy server is running.
-It will be used for TURN with TLS which is useful in case your users are behind restrictive firewalls to be able to connect to OpenVidu.
+• A domain name for the TURN server pointing to the machine where the proxy server is running.
 In this guide, we will use turn.example.io.

 2. Port Rules